AnnaRaman/Milestone-project-1/README.md

 ### Deployment

-This project has been deployed to Gitpages through enabling sharing and then deployment on Github **change
+This project has been deployed from the master branch to the hosting platform, GitPages.
+To run locally, copy the following link into an editor: https://annaraman.github.io/Milestone-project-1/.

 ### Credits
 #### Content